UQ-RCC/ipp-docs/access.md

-Welcome to the Image Processing Portal,

-Commissioned by IMB Microscopy and jointly developed with UQ RCC.

-The Portal is designed around the needs of optical microscopists to manage, convert, pre-process and deconvolve datasets on the Wiener High Performance Cluster.
+The Image Processing Portal (IPP) is designed around the needs of optical microscopists to manage, convert, pre-process and deconvolve datasets on the Wiener High Performance Cluster in an easy to use way.

+The IPP uses a number of different UQ systems which you may not have access to by default.
+The following steps and links outline the required process to getting a full functional account on all required systems.

 # Requirements